Mars Attacks!

 Alex Cox had tried to make a Mars Attacks film in the 1980s before Burton and Gems began development in 1993.
 When Gems turned in his first draft in 1994, Warner Bros. commissioned rewrites from Gems, Burton, Scott Alexander and Larry Karaszewski in an attempt to lower the budget to $60 million.
 The final production budget came to $80 million, while Warner Bros. spent another $20 million on the Mars Attacks! marketing campaign.
 Filming took place from February to June 1996.
 The film was shot in California, Nevada, Kansas, Arizona and Argentina.

-The filmmakers hired Industrial Light & Magic to create the Martians using computer animation after their previous plan to use stop motion animation, supervised by Barry Purves, fell through because of budget limitations.
-Mars Attacks! was released theatrically by Warner Bros.
-Pictures in the United States on December 13, 1996, and received mixed reviews from critics.
-The film grossed approximately $101 million in box office totals, which was seen as a disappointment.
+The filmmakers hired Industrial Light & Magic to create the Martians using computer animation after their previous plan to use stop motion supervised by Barry Purves fell through because of budget and time limitations.
+Mars Attacks! was released theatrically by Warner Bros. in the United States on December 13, 1996, to mixed reviews from critics.
+The film grossed approximately $101.4 million in box office totals, which was seen as a flop.
 Mars Attacks! was nominated for the Hugo Award for Best Dramatic Presentation and earned multiple nominations at the Saturn Awards.
+It has achieved cult classic status over the years.